wilhelm-lab/oktoberfest/data/plasma/ReadMe.md

 # Running this example

 First, you will need to download the raw file "Plamsa_03401_RD2_30min_Top10_86ms_RP13_R1" from the above resource and store it in this directory.
+Make sure to install and provide the correct path to ThermoRawFileParser in the config before running this!

-You can then run this using
+You can then run this from the base directory using

 ```
 python tests/integration_tests/test_re_score.py